bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 In the extended form, essential goals are now achieved, but one cannot be completely satisfied:

  A return value is missing for reporting for the ISP server.
 In the simplest case, you can add a line return 0 at the end, then the schedule is always successful - regardless of whether errors occur or not.
 As already added in example 3, one should rather collect the output of the individual “partial incremental backups” and evaluate them at the end of the script, e.g. search for errors or summarize the “summaries”.
 Depending on the type (and number if necessary) of errors and the “Files failed”, the script can then give the appropriate return values.
 (This extension is already included in the published source code.)

 The problem mentioned with the idea that individual directories use a considerable proportion of the file system size and thus significantly influence the runtime of the backup is not solved by the script.
 The inequality of the data set / number of objects will certainly be smaller, but will only shift.
 The next step would be to create the directory list over several levels and thus increase the number of partial backups.
 As a result, inequality should be more evenly balanced out.
 In addition to the return code of a “client schedule”, detailed error messages and an overview in the form of a summary can also be read out in the reporting of the ISP server; this is (currently) not possible with the specified script; it only provides a traffic-light status via the return code.

 ### An excursion to the PowerShell
 PowerShell.
-Unix affinity combined with reservations about the Powershell and above all the double effort ended this project after some work without having created an executable version.
+Unix affinity combined with reservations about the PowerShell and above all the double effort ended this project after some work without having created an executable version.

 ### PERL - one solution for all (?) worlds and further development of the simple approach

 The closest solution was initially overlooked: a programming/scripting language for all operating systems, neither BASH/MinGW/WSL nor PowerShell / PowerShell Core on Linux, but PERL.

 PERL offers numerous functions - also in the area of access to files and directories, which are encapsulated by the respective implementation in such a way that the actual command is independent of the operating system.
-File system paths can even be specified in both Unix and Windows nomenclature (i.e. with / or \ as directory separator) and thanks to the `File::Spec→canonpath` function they are converted to the correct format.
+File system paths can even be specified in both Unix and Windows nomenclature (i.e. with `/` or `\` as directory separator) and thanks to the `File::Spec→canonpath` function they are converted to the correct format.
 To a large extend the source code does not need be individually adapted for the respective platform.
-Exceptions are the paths to the binaries, i.e. `\opt\tivoli\client\ba\bin\dsmc` or `C:\Program Files\Tivoli\baclient\dsmc.exe` and (currently) only partial readout of the directory tree using find (Linux) and Robocopy.exe (Windows).
+Exceptions are the paths to the binaries, i.e. `\opt\tivoli\client\ba\bin\dsmc` or `C:\Program Files\Tivoli\baclient\dsmc.exe` and (currently) only partial readout of the directory tree using `find` (Linux) and `Robocopy.exe` (Windows).
 Another reason for PERL is that it allows the use of threads in a simple way and also ensures that only a certain number of (sub) threads run at the same time and thus the start of further threads only takes place after completion of previous threads - and this independent of the operating system!

 The steps outlined for the BASH are thus reduced to three essential steps in PERL:

-- create a new subthread with the fork() function
+- create a new subthread with the `fork()` function
-- branch the source code into the paths main script and script for the subthread,
+- branch the source code into the paths main script and script for the sub-thread,
-- in the main script only the number of started threads is incremented, in the subthread the partial incremental backup takes place
+- in the main script only the number of started threads is incremented, in the sub-thread the partial incremental backup takes place
 - check whether the desired number of threads has been reached and waiting for a thread to be terminated and then start a new one.

-In detail, the source code is of course somewhat more complex and also takes into account, for example, if that starting a subthread was not successful.
+In detail, the source code is of course somewhat more complex and also takes into account, for example, if that starting a sub-thread was not successful.

 #### Further development: Deeper dive into the directory tree and start parallel threads based on multiple directory levels

 The tests with the parallelization approach directly below the base path showed exactly those effects that were already addressed during parallelization via institutes: Individual directories are (usually) larger than all other parallel-lying directories together, so that the speed gain is considerably lower than expected / or desired.
 A better balance can only be achieved via additional directories; these can be found by searching through further levels in addition to the first, highest directory level below the start path and then allowing the backup to be made via all these directories.
-The first problem is that the directories are nested, i.e. a partial backup of a directory from a higher level also includes those subdirectories that are backed up in other parallel threads anyway.
-In this script, this problem was solved by saving all directories above the set *“dive depth”* with the option `-SUbdir=No`, i.e. only the contents of these directories including the names of the subdirectories, but not their contents.
-In a second step, the directories are backed up at the lowest level specified with their subdirectories (-SUbdir=Yes option) (Since backups without subdirectories are usually much faster, those directories with subdirectories are backed up first and those without are backed up second).
+The first problem is that the directories are nested, i.e. a partial backup of a directory from a higher level also includes those sub-directories that are backed up in other parallel threads anyway.
+In this script, this problem was solved by saving all directories above the set *“dive depth”* with the option `-SUbdir=No`,  i.e. only the contents of these directories including the names of the sub-directories, but not their contents.
+In a second step, the directories are backed up at the lowest level specified with their sub-directories (`-SUbdir=Yes` option) (Since backups without sub-directories are usually much faster, those directories with sub-directories are backed up first and those without are backed up second).

 #### Evaluation of the individual runs
 Not only for profiling (see below) but also to create a summary of the backup, each sub-thread writes its output to a separate file that contains its own ID in the name in addition to the process ID of the script.
 Thus, even if the script is aborted, the output can be clearly assigned.